 The input circuitry is guarded against damages by fast switching diodes.

-An on-board mantle current choke blocks noises coming from the coax mantle.
+An on-board broad band common mode choke blocks noises coming from the coax mantle.

 The antenna unit PCB (not at the

 To prevent injection of noises from mains power lines, the tuner PCB is designed for maximal RF-isolation between the mains and the DC-output :